PG1003/bitmap/reference.md

 ### `open( file )`

 Reads a bitmap file and returns a bitmap object and format.
-If the opened file was an indexed bitmap, a third value is returned containing the palette.
+If the opened file was an indexed bitmap, a third value containing the palette is returned.
 The format is a string with a pattern that discribes what kind of bitmap format was opened.
 See [format patterns](#Format-patterns) about how a pattern is encoded.